B.S. in Criminal Justice & Restorative Justice

 - An essay, 250 words or more in length

 USJ is fully test-optional for all programs and scholarships.

 Student Clubs and Organizations

 USJ has over 20 student organizations for you to choose from, focused on academic development, community service, cultural issues, and global concerns.
 Share your interests with your fellow peers and build your leadership and teamwork skills through our student clubs and organizations.

 Want more information about clubs at USJ?
-Visit the Office of Student Activities.
+Visit the Office of Student Affairs.

-Learn More about the Bachelor of Science in Criminal Justice & Restorative Justice Program
+Learn More about the Bachelor of Science in Criminal Justice and Restorative Justice Program

-Apply to the University of Saint Joseph’s BS in Criminal Justice & Restorative Justice program today and be prepared to serve and protect your community.
+Apply to the University of Saint Joseph’s BS in Criminal Justice and Restorative Justice program today and be prepared to serve and protect your community.

 Have more questions about the program?

 Associate Professor, Director of Criminal and Restorative Justice